Cnut the Great, King of England, Denmark, and Norway

 by Susan Flantzer © Unofficial Royalty 2019

-One of only two British monarchs to be given the epithet “the Great” (the other was Alfred the Great), Cnut was King of England, Denmark, and Norway and together his dominions were called the North Sea Empire.
+One of only two British monarchs to be given the epithet “the Great” (the other was Alfred the Great), Cnut was King of England, Denmark, and Norway, and his dominions were called the North Sea Empire.
 He was born circa 995 in Denmark, the elder son of Sweyn Forkbeard, then King of Denmark and Norway, later also King of England.
 Sweyn Forkbeard had two wives: Sigrid Storråda (the Haughty) and Gunhilda of Wenden.
 Both women are mentioned in the Norse sagas but there is very little information about them in the medieval chronicles.
 Sweyn Forkbeard had seven known children but which of the two women are their mothers is uncertain.
-It is probable that Gunhilda of Wenden was the mother of Cnut and his brother Harald.
+Gunhilda of Wenden was probably the mother of Cnut and his brother Harald.

 Cnut had six known siblings: